sirouk/quilibrium-node-exporter/README.md

 - Set up the reverse proxy using Nginx:

-   # Install and create a site
+   Install Nginx and create a site:
    ```bash
    sudo apt update
    sudo apt install nginx

    ```

-   # Add the server block provided in this README
+  Add the server block:
   ```bash
   sudo nano /etc/nginx/sites-available/somesubdomain.yourdomain.tld
   ```

-  # Contents of server block:
+  Contents of server block (80  for now, but will be updated by certbot)
   ```
    server {
        listen 80;